top of page

 Timing and Urgency: A Major Decision Factor

-The fastest solution is always the one that will be accepted the first time.
+The fastest option is always the one that will be accepted the first time.

 • Rejected documents